IBMStreams/endpoint-monitor/README.md

 Pick a name for the application (e.g. `buses-em`), this will be passed to *oc new-app* as the parameter `NAME` and will also be the name of the Kubernetes service exposes the REST endpoints.
 This name is referred to a `${NAME}` in the following steps.

-1. Create a kubernetes generic secret that identifies a Streams instance user that has authorization to view job information for the selected job group(s) through the Streams REST api:
+1. Create a kubernetes generic secret that identifies a Streams instance user that has authorization to:
+ * view job information for the selected job group(s) through the Streams REST api
+ * create Streams application configurations that can be read by Streams users submitting jobs to the selected job group(s).

+The secret must contain these two keys and values:

  * `STREAMS_USERNAME` - User identifier for Streams user.
  * `STREAMS_PASSWORD` - Password for Streams user.